-- Q What is RhoRANDTM? - A RhoRANDTM is a Internet-based software system used for subject screening, enrollment, randomization, and visit tracking, as well as for study drug distribution and tracking. - Q Is there a way to know exactly what the system will ask me, so that I can be ready with the data? - A Yes.
-Rho has created worksheets that exactly reflect the data collected within the following functions: 1) Registration; 2) Enrollment Eligibility; 3) Enrollment Verification; and 4) Randomization.
-These worksheets are available in the MOO and on the walk-PHaSST website. - Q Can everyone working at a site use the same user ID and password? - A No. It is necessary for each person to use his/her individual user ID and password. - Q How can I get a user ID and password? - A You'll use the same ID and password that you use to access the walk-PHaSST website.
-If you do not have access to the website, please contact your DCC study administrator to receive access. - Q What should I do if I have to terminate a session before I have entered all of the information? - A The system will require you to log back in and start from the beginning.
-When leaving your computer, please log out for security purposes. - Q Can I practice using the RhoRAND system? - A In fact, you must successfully practice several functions within RhoRAND before you are approved to use the non-practice functions of the system.
-Practice worksheets are available in the MOO to facilitate this process. - Q What should I do if I don't receive a RhoRAND notification? - A First, please make sure that the email hasn't been delivered to your "junk" email folder.
+RhoRAND Frequently Asked Questions 0 What is RhoRANDTM?
+Rho RAND TM is a Internet-based software system used for subject screening, enrollment, randomi- zation, and visit tracking, as well as for study drug distribution and tracking.
+Q Is there a way to know exactly what the system will ask me, so that I can be ready with the data?
+A Yes.
+Rho has created worksheets that exactly reflect the data collected within the following func- tions: 1) Registration; 2) Enrollment Eligibility; 3) Enrollment Verification; and 4) Randomization.
+These worksheets are available in the MOO and on the walk-PHaSST website.
+Q Can everyone working at a site use the same user ID and password?
+A No. It is necessary for each person to use his/her individual user ID and password.
+Q How can I get a user ID and password?
+A You'll use the same ID and password that you use to access the walk-PHaSST website.
+If you do not have access to the website, please contact your DCC study administrator to receive access.
+Q What should I do if I have to terminate a session before I have entered all of the information?
+A The system will require you to log back in and start from the beginning.
+When lea∨ing your com- puter, please log out for security purposes.
+Q Can I practice using the RhoRAND system?
+A In fact, you must successfully practice several functions within RhoRAND before you are approved to use the non-practice functions of the system.
+Practice worksheets are available in the MOO to facilitate this process.
+Q What should I do if I don't receive a RhoRAND notification? Ą First, please make sure that the email hasn't been delivered to your "junk" email folder.
 If it has, please adjust the email settings to recognize the system's emails as legitimate.
-If this isn't the problem and your email address has changed, you can call the Help Desk at 1-800-905-0460 or email walkPHaSST_rhorand@rhoworld.com. - Q Who should I contact if my email address or fax number changes? - A You should notify the DCC study coordinator or the Help Desk. - Q Will our site pharmacist receive the information about study drug assignments? - A Each bottle of double-blind study medication contains a unique "kit number."
+If this isn't the prob- lem and your email address has changed, you can call the Help Desk at 1-800-905-0460 or email walkPHaSST_rhorand@rhoworld.com.
+Who should I contact if my email address or fax number changes?
+You should notify the DCC study coordinator or the Help Desk.
+A Will our site pharmacist receive the information about study drug assignments?
+Each bottle of double-blind study medication contains a unique "kit number."
 Your pharmacist will be blinded to study treatment, and will receive blinded system notifications with subject ID and associated kit assignments.
 These notifications are generated by both the subject randomization and the register a subject visit functions in RhoRAND.
 The pharmacist will dispense the assigned kit number for the relevant subject.
 Please follow your standard site procedures when requesting study drug from the pharmacy.
-For instance, if a written - Q What are the RhoRAND system hours of operation?
+For instance, if a written prescription is required, please do so.
+Q What are the RhoRAND system hours of operation?
+A The RhoRAND system is available 24/7/365, with semi-annual pre-announced down time for system upgrades.
+Help Desk Phone: 1-800-905-0460 Help Desk Hours of Operation: Monday through Friday, 9:00 am to 6:00 pm Eastern Time Email: walkphasst_thorand@rhoworld.com